How PSD2 for Marketplaces Can Leverage EU Regulatory Changes for Growth

 Take note of the following essential features.

-A good payment gateway such as UNIPaaS makes the client onboarding automated and effortless.
+A quality payment gateway, such as UNIPaaS, makes the client onboarding automated and effortless.
 It takes care of the vendor identity verification process in line with prevailing payment laws.
 Identity verification is crucial for online marketplaces as they’re always onboarding new sellers, and it’s difficult for platforms to carry out that requirement internally thoroughly.

 When we created UNIPaaS, one of the crucial considerations we made was ensuring that our payment infrastructure is simple to embed within an online marketplace’s operational systems.
 You get no redirect out of your platform for any service, including onboarding, and minimal interaction between UNIPaaS and vendors.
 And we cracked that flexibility and customization code so that platforms can own the entire customers' experience within the platform, and as a result, gain complete control of their flows, data, and ecosystem to optimize conversions.

 Scalable, Innovative Payment Functionality

 UNIPaaS, provides digital platforms with automated payments checkout, flow, and processes, enabling PSD2 collection account to accept, manage and disburse payments.